Title IX

 • Suggest in any way that the victim is at fault for the crime or violation, or should have acted in a different manner to avoid the crime or violation.

-Reporting the incident DOES:
+Reporting the incident does:

 • Provide the opportunity for collection of evidence critical to a prosecution, which cannot be obtained later;